CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/NonCombatRules/Skills.md

 ##### Dodge

 When an attack is made against a character who is not returning fire or attacking back, the defender can make an Acrobatics Roll vs the attacker's Combat Roll.
-Any levels over the defender's Evasion wins count as victories for the attacker.
+Any levels over the defender's Dodge wins count as victories for the attacker.
 The Dodge Roll counts for the entire round.
 A Combat Roll and Dodge Roll can both be made in a round.
 If the character takes the Defensive combat modifier, then it is also applied.

 #### Perception